phieri/callsign.js/README.md

 ```html
 <p>I heard <callsign>SM8AYA</callsign> and <callsign>SA8YAY</callsign> on shortwave.</p>
 ```

+Please consider using the JavaScript file unminified for openness and to promote education.

 # Options
 Options can be set in the variable `csettings`.
 Make sure it's defined before callsign.js executes.
 The defaults are like this: